This is a sponsored post written by me on behalf of CORT for IZEA. All opinions are 100% mine.

-Department stores tend to carry good quality furniture brands, but they aren’t exactly known for their deals and steals.
+Department stores, like Macy’s, tend to carry good quality furniture brands, but they aren’t exactly known for their deals and steals.
 Hear me out though!

 If you want to find affordable furniture at a department store, then you need to wait for a big sale.
 Shop around and find the furniture you like, then be patient.

 Many department stores also offer coupons.
 To get the best price at these stores, you’ll want to use coupons on top of the sale prices.
 So sign up for email updates to receive sale notifications and special coupons.

 If you love bargain hunting, thrift stores can be a great place to buy affordable furniture!

 Of course, you’re unlikely to visit a thrift store and find exactly what you’re looking for on your first visit.
 The selection is always changing, and some of thrift shops don’t carry furniture, so you’ll need to do some hunting.

 My best thrifting tip is to make a list of everything you’re looking for.
 Then, visit your fave stores frequently … once a week, at the very least.

 Once you spot something you like, examine it very carefully.
 Keep an eye out for damage that can’t be easily repaired, as well as anything you don’t want to bring into your home (like bugs … yuck!).

 If you have friends or family with good taste, there’s always the possibility that you might inherit their hand me downs.